vubiostat/accre_tutorial/README.md

 ```

 There it is, the results of our batch runs.
 One can now proceed to produce
-specular reports of the findings.
+spectacular reports of the findings.
 This ends the main tutorial of running
 jobs on ACCRE for Biostatistics.

 ## Installing Packages